wesselb/mlkernels/README.md

         # If `other` is also a `EQWithLengthScale`, then this method checks whether
         # `self` and `other` can be treated as identical for the purpose of
         # algebraic simplifications.
 In this case, `self` and `other` are identical
-        # for the purpose of algebraic simplification if `self.scale` and `other.
+        # for the purpose of algebraic simplification if `self.scale` and
-        # scale` are.
+        # `other.scale` are.
 We use `algebra.util.identical` to check this condition.
         return identical(self.scale, other.scale)